lsolesen/minimal-mistakes/docs/_docs/14-helpers.md

 ---
 title: "Helpers"
 permalink: /docs/helpers/
-excerpt: "Jekyll `_includes` and other helpers to use as shortcuts for creating archives, galleries, table of contents, and more."
+excerpt: "11ty `_includes` and other helpers to use as shortcuts for creating archives, galleries, table of contents, and more."
 gallery:
   - url: /assets/images/unsplash-gallery-image-1.jpg
     image_path: /assets/images/unsplash-gallery-image-1-th.jpg